-The emphasis of the program so far has been on implementation activities and establishing networks of care by which the beneficiaries can be served.
-The focus for the coming year will be education of providers and beneficiaries.
-The focal point of the beneficiary education will be understanding the system and how the system can enhance and benefit the physician-patient relationship.
-Provider education will be aimed at understanding the Patient 1st system and identifying ways the Agency can better help its providers manage their patients.
+With the addition of Mobile County in FY 2000, Patient First now operates in all 67 counties.
+With statewide expansion complete, the focus during FY 2000 was on education of providers and beneficiaries.
+The focal point of the beneficiary education is understanding the system and how the system can enhance and benefit the physician-patient relationship.
+Provider education is aimed at understanding the Patient 1st system and identifying ways the Agency can better help its providers manage their patients.